 Take a tablespoon of organic extra-virgin olive oil before eating breakfast in the morning.
 As a nutrient-dense oil, it stimulates the digestive tract.
 It also lubricates the bowels and provides antioxidant protection at the same time.

-Yogurt and kefir make for an excellent breakfast, whether it's consumed as is or mixed with your favorite breakfast cereal or grain-free granola.
+Non-dairy yogurt and kefir make for an excellent breakfast, whether it's consumed as is or mixed with your favorite breakfast cereal or grain-free granola.
 The probiotic strains of Lactobacillus and Bifidobacterium encourage healthy bowels which translates to easier evacuation.
-Increased frequency, better stool consistency, and a reduced digestive transit time have all been observed with individuals who consume probiotics.
+Increased frequency, better stool consistency, and reduced digestive transit time have all been observed with individuals who consume probiotics.

 Rich in fiber, a meal containing beans shares many similar benefits as one containing prunes.
-The fiber keeps stool soft, and the protein has added benefits for growth and repair of bodily tissues.
-Beans also possess nutrients essential for muscle health and function.
+The fiber keeps stool soft, and the protein has added benefits for the growth and repair of bodily tissues.
+Beans possess nutrients essential for muscle health and function and are low-glycemic.
 For many people, beans may be easier to incorporate into their daily meal plans than prunes.

 7. Magnesium-Rich Foods

 Mix one teaspoon of baking soda in a quarter cup of warm water.
-Supposedly, this mixture is said to relieve pain and pressure associated with constipation, and the bicarbonate is believed to reduce the symptoms associated with heartburn.
+This mixture is said to relieve pain and pressure associated with constipation, and the bicarbonate is believed to reduce the symptoms associated with heartburn.
 The quicker you finish drinking, the better it seems to work.

 Movement encourages muscle health and stimulates digestion, so going for a walk after eating may help get things moving.
 For cases of occasional constipation, pelvic floor exercises have proven more effective than laxatives.
 Yoga, pilates, and even running may encourage the movement of wastes along the intestinal tract.

-Flax seed, psyllium, and fenugreek are generally the herbs recommended to start with when it comes to fighting constipation.
+Flax seed, psyllium, and fenugreek are generally the herbs recommended to start with when it comes to countering constipation.
 These are easier on the stomach and fall under the category of bulk laxatives.
-Purgative herbs such as senna, aloe, and buckthorn can be effective when it comes to constipation but can be harsh, cause cramping, and are not generally recommended.
+Purgative herbs such as Senna, Cascara, and buckthorn can be effective when it comes to constipation but can be harsh, cause cramping, and are not generally recommended.

 Bonus: Quick Relief for Occasional Constipation

 A diet rich in the foods above and an overall healthy lifestyle is the best way to prevent long-term gastrointestinal duress from being an issue, but sometimes you just need fast relief.
-If you need overnight relief from occasional constipation, try Oxy-Powder®, Global Healing Center's own all-natural colon cleaner.
-Safe and effective, Oxy-powder uses the cleaning abilities of monoatomic oxygen and magnesium to remove blockages.
+If you need overnight relief from occasional constipation, try Oxy-Powder®, Global Healing's own all-natural colon cleanser.
+Safe and effective, Oxy-Powder uses monoatomic oxygen and magnesium to remove blockages.